 This can be as simple as a guided “Table Talk” question as “What 2 Things are You Most Thankful for this Past Year?” or as traditional as the morning Macy’s Parade on TV or Football in the afternoon.
 Others may help at a soup kitchen during the morning preparations.
 Or call a family member who is alone or relatives across country to let them know you’re thinking of them.

 Above all, be flexible and cheerful.
 No one likes a grumpy guest or frazzled hostess on this relaxing holiday.
-Get enough sleep and plan ahead to be a welcoming host.
+Get enough sleep and plan ahead to be a welcoming and memorable host.
 Your guests will be thankful they came to your house or that you were an appreciative guest at theirs.

 Wishing you a simply wonderful Thanksgiving!